lrknaff/frontend-interview-prep/js.md

   - When the response is ready, an interrupt is fired, which causes an event handler to be run, where the control flow continues.
 In this way, a single program thread can handle many concurrent operations.
 * This is important in JavaScript, because it is a very natural fit for user interface code, and very beneficial to performance on the server.
 * Synchronous programming means that, barring conditionals and function calls, code is executed sequentially from top-to-bottom, blocking on long-running tasks such as network requests and disk I/O.

+####What is console shimming?
+* A workaround when a browser has no or incomplete console support.
+Since the console is so critical for JS debugging, it's necessary to have access to one in a browser.
+Console shimming typically involves creating a dummy console and/or fallback functions for cases when browsers' native consoles are insufficient.
+For more info, see [this repo](https://github.com/kayahr/console-shim)